NEETPGAI

 RDS is caused by surfactant deficiency and primarily affects premature neonates (<34 weeks gestation).
 Surfactant is produced by type II pneumocytes from 20 weeks but reaches adequate levels only by 34-36 weeks.

-Test yourself on pediatrics — practice 10 free MCQs with AI explanations.
+Test yourself on pediatrics — practice unlimited MCQs free, with detailed explanations.

 Pediatric infections are tested as clinical vignettes with classic presentations.
 NBE expects you to identify the pathognomonic sign and choose the correct diagnosis and management.
 Indian disease patterns matter — measles, dengue, TB, and diphtheria are tested more frequently than in USMLE-style exams.